-If you're looking for a dependable, versatile tape measure that'll last for years, we recommend the Stanley PowerLock (view at Home Depot).
+If you're looking for a dependable, versatile tape measure that'll last for years, we recommend the Stanley PowerLock (view at Amazon).
 It's compact, weather-resistant, and delivers an accurate read.
 Having said that, the high-tech Bosch BLAZE (view at Lowe's) might be worth the slightly higher price tag.
 This 65-ft laser measurer makes it easy to accurately measure large spaces on your own.
 It's a great gift for DIYers too.

-What to Look For In a Tape Measure
+What to Look for In a Tape Measure

 There are three common types of tape measures: cased, reel, and sewing.